 During the beginning of the school year the Title I funded Instructional Coach will train teachers on the proper use of the universal screeners and how to use the data from the screeners to identify areas of difficulty for students.
 Teachers will receive refresher trainings before the administration of each universal screener benchmark (fall, winter, spring).
 Teachers will also receive training on how to choose the proper tools for progress monitoring.
 The RTI/SST team will receive periodic training from school based staff and the District on managing RTI/SST, research-based intervention strategies, and developing instructional plans.
 Additionally the RTI/SST team will train each grade level on RTI and the most effective ways of documenting student progress.
-Teachers will also receive training on using additional student data (CRCT domain data, bi-weekly assessments, Lexile levels, and Accelerated Reader) to identify areas in which students need additional support.
+Teachers will also receive training on using additional student data (to identify areas in which students need additional support.
 The EIP teacher and instructional coach will also receive periodic training from the District on creating individualized intervention plans, intervention strategies, and monitoring student progress.